Proxy protocols

 Choose by client support first

-Protocol debates get abstract fast.
-The practical question is which scheme your client handles with the fewest surprises.
-Browser automation usually has better documented HTTP proxy behavior.
-Python can handle SOCKS well after installing the extra dependency.
-Random desktop apps may only expose SOCKS fields.
+Protocol debates turn abstract quickly, but the decision rarely is.
+The practical question is which scheme your particular client handles with the fewest surprises.
+Browser automation tends to have the best-documented HTTP proxy behavior, Python handles SOCKS well once the extra dependency is installed, and a random desktop app may only give you SOCKS fields to fill in.
+Let those constraints, not a preference for one protocol, narrow the choice.

-When both schemes work, use the one that gives clearer logs and fewer parser errors.
-Reliability beats theoretical elegance.
+When more than one scheme works, the tie-breaker is operational: pick the one that produces clearer logs and fewer parser errors.
+Reliability you can debug beats theoretical elegance you cannot.

-If you are writing docs for your own team, show the exact scheme per client.
-Do not write "use the proxy" and hope every library behaves the same.
-Playwright, Puppeteer, Requests, axios, and a desktop app can all need different shapes.
+If you are documenting setup for other people, spell out the exact scheme per client instead of writing "use the proxy" and hoping every library behaves alike.
+Playwright, Puppeteer, Requests, axios, and a desktop app can each want a different shape for the same underlying line, and a guide that papers over those differences just moves the confusion downstream.

 Protocol FAQ